 This following fix will work on Android TV, Android TV boxes and Android smartphones.
 Following the steps below will also be successful in unblocking your Kodi from a freeze.
-It’s the equivalent or doing a factory reset and starting Kodi for the first time.
+It’s the equivalent of doing a factory reset and starting Kodi for the first time.

-In the event that you weren’t able to clean wipe Kodi using the method above because of the app doesn’t open, try the steps below (only on Android).
+In the event that you weren’t able to clean wipe Kodi using the method above because the app doesn’t open, try the steps below (only on Android).

-- Make sure you close Kodi and make your way to your the home screen of your Android or Android TV.
+- Make sure you close Kodi and make your way to the home screen of your Android or Android TV.

 - On your home screen, make your way to Settings.

 - From the list of apps, navigate through the Downloaded apps tab and select Kodi.